 Natalia has spent many summers with Isabella & Ferdinand teaching Spanish, art and music, and most recently has collaborated with I&F on an illustration project as part of I&F's curriculum.
 Natalia is from La Plata, Argentina and is a talented photographer, artist, singer and musician.
 She is a graduate from the Universidad Nacional de La Plata, where she graduated with a degree in psychology.
 She has a certificate in photography from the Escuela Superior de Formación Fotográfica and has worked in the arts, marketing, graphic design and in event planning in Argentina since 2007.
 Natalia brings not only her superb social, organizational and planning skills to Isabella & Ferdinand, but also her passion for sharing music and culture of the Americas with young children.
 She has a natural way with young children and a gift for teaching them to sing and create art in Spanish.

-Sara Arranz Ramiro, Teacher and Curriculum Consultant
+Sara Arranz Ramiro, Curriculum Consultant

 A native of Asturias, Spain, Sara Arranz Ramiro comes to Isabella & Ferdinand with a wealth of teaching experience.
 Sara received her Bachelors Degree in Foreign Language Education from the University of Valladolid, Spain and received an Erasmus Scholarship at the Katholieke Vlaamse Hogeschool in Antwerp, Belgium.
 She has worked as a teacher at Henry Green School in London, Cleveland Junior School in London, England, Infiesto High School in Asturias, Spain, Ventanielles Bilingual School in Asturias, Spain and as a Spanish teacher at Bancroft Elementary In Washington, D.C.
 She has worked extensively in developing bilingual curricula and in training other language teachers, including acting as the coordinator for the “European Portfolio of Languges” CPR, “Bilingual Support Teaching”, “CLIL: Content and Language Intergration”, and “Activities Design for the Development of Linguistic Skills in English using CLIL Filology and “Bilingual Sections in Primary Education at the Teachers Centre in Oviedo Spain, leading the course “Language and Professional Development for Teachers” for the European Union.
 She has trained bilingual education teachers in Europe and in the United States and was named a Master Teacher for D.C.
 Public Schools.
 She worked on an innovative bilingual program which was a joint initiative of the British Council- Spanish Education Department.
 Sara is a member of the European Socrates Society.